ulyssa/iamb.chat/src/messages/README.md

 If you change your mind, or select the wrong message to reply to, you can use `:cancel` to undo your `:reply`.

+## Editing Messages

+Once a message has been sent, you might find that you need to amend it, to fix typos or correct information.
+You can select the message and run the `:edit` command.
+This will update the textbox to include the message's original body for you to edit.

+Once you've finished correcting the message, you can send it just like other messages to update the original.

 ## Redacting A Message

 If you need to remove a message from a room, you can do so using the `:redact`